scorpido74/azure-docs.nl-nl/articles/active-directory/develop/scenario-web-app-call-api-app-configuration.md

     app.UseCookieAuthentication(new CookieAuthenticationOptions());

     // Custom middleware initialization.
-This is activated when the code obtained from a code_grant is present in the querystring (&code=<code>). app.UseOAuth2CodeRedeemer(
+This is activated when the code obtained from a code_grant is present in the query string (&code=<code>). app.UseOAuth2CodeRedeemer(
         new OAuth2CodeRedeemerOptions
         {